SwineCoder101/rs-wasm-experiment/README.md

 A proof of concept project that demonstrates converting time series data arrays to FFT (Fast Fourier Transform) data arrays using Rust, compiled to WebAssembly.

+**Note: This project is designed for R&D and performance testing purposes.** The benchmarking features allow testing with high-resolution images and datasets of any size to evaluate WASM performance characteristics.

 ## Features

 - Fast FFT computation using the `rustfft` crate